-Global Recommendations To Be Reviewed in Phase II of the Task Force
+Potential Larger and More Global Recommendations (To Be Dealt With in Phase II)

-- 1. The Office of Superintendent of Public Instruction and Institute for Public Policy should provide the Legislature with research information about the connection between school facility condition and student performance. - 2.
-The School Construction Assistance Program funding formula should be analyzed and possibly revised to better address the following: - School districts that are unable to access state assistance due to multiple bond levy failures, lack of property tax base, low property tax valuation and/or small district size. - Regional cost differences for school construction, including construction inflation implications. - More timely distribution of funds to fast growing school districts. - Whether the 20% floor used in the state matching ratio should be maintained, increased, or decreased. - The need for specialized program spaces or unique building circumstances.
-Examples include science labs, special education spaces, historic school facilities, etc. - Increased need for transparency in the funding formula. - 3.
-The appropriate use of portable classrooms to meet the shortfall in permanent school facilities should be reviewed.

-- 4. As part of phase two, the Joint Task Force on School Construction should review the feasibility and desirability of more significant overhaul of the state's method of funding school construction. - Does the current system produce the needed type of school facilities?
+- 1. The Office of Superintendent of Public Instruction and Institute for Public Policy should provide the Legislature more information on current school facility conditions in the state and information about the connection to student performance. - 2.
+The funding formula should be revised to better address access to the School Construction Assistance Program for districts with multiple bond levy failures, lack of property tax base, low property tax valuation and/or small school districts. - 3.
+The funding formula should be revised to reflect regional cost differences for school construction. - 4.
+The funding formula should be revised to promote the more timely distribution of funds to fast growing school districts. - 5.
+A determination should be made regarding whether the 20 percent floor used in the state matching ratio should be maintained, increased, or decreased. - 6.
+The current funding formula should be revised to accommodate changes, such as the need for specialized program spaces like special education, science labs and historic school buildings. - 7.
+The funding formula should be evaluated and possibly modified to address hyper inflation, but this should consider bid climate and other factors (example of other factors: project scope, scope creep, public works procurement method, cost estimating, etc) beyond inflation. - 8.
+As part of phase two, the Joint Task Force on School Construction should review the feasibility and desirability of more significant overhaul of the state's method of funding school construction. - Does the current system produce the needed type of school facilities?
 Is this true statewide and for all districts? - Are modifications needed to the current funding system based on programmatic changes (eg. education reform, class size reduction, technology, etc)? - What is the appropriate role for local control?